Chaelsoo/Esi_Blog/README.md

 To Start the app, run:
 on the root folder,
-python3 manage.py makemigrations  \n
+python3 manage.py makemigrations  /n
-python3 manage.py migrate   \n
+python3 manage.py migrate   /n
-python3 manage.py runserver   \n
+python3 manage.py runserver   /n

 then on the frontend folder: